-It has been audited that the $\mathcal{H}2$ error norms are decreasing with the increasing size of the target models and ISKA approach outplayed the IRKA approach.
-Thus, the ISKA approach is expedient to minimize the $\mathcal{H}2$ error norms of the considering models and it gives a better approximation for the models of the larger size.
+It has been audited that the \mathcal{H}2 error norms are decreasing with the increasing size of the target models.
+Thus, the ISKA approach is expedient to minimize the \mathcal{H}2 error norms of the considering models and it gives a better approximation for the models of the larger size.